Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Proofs: Network sampling

 where the final term accounts for the adjustment at the root (whose out-degree is $0$).
 Using the dynamics of the model class $\scrP$ and \eqref{eqn:8522} proved in \cite{jordan2013geometric} gives

 where the final two equalities follow from \eqref{eqn:phi-def}.
 To prove the final assertion, note that

 \item[{\bf Proof of (d):}] First note that by Theorem \ref{thm:page-rank-tails}(c),

-Now using Proposition \ref{prop:mc-descp} for the equivalent description of the expected limiting Page-rank completes the proof. \item[{\bf Proof of (e):}] This follows in an identical fashion to the proof of (d).
+Now using Proposition \ref{prop:mc-descp} for the equivalent description of the expected limiting PageRank completes the proof. \item[{\bf Proof of (e):}] This follows in an identical fashion to the proof of (d).
 The proof is omitted. \end{enumeratea}

-\subsection{Proof of Theorem \ref{thm:rare-sampling}:}
+\subsection{Proof of Theorem \ref{thm:rare-sampling}}

-The plan is to apply Theorem \ref{thm:network-sampling} with the initial goal to derive explicit expressions for the various functionals in this Theorem in the specific setting of the model with parameters given in \eqref{eqn:rare-model} and \eqref{eqn:thet-scaling}.
-Recall the function $V_{\mvpi}$ in \eqref{eqn:vpi-def}.
+{\cg The plan is to apply Theorem \ref{thm:network-sampling} in the specific context of rare minorities, with the initial goal to derive explicit expressions for the various functionals in this Theorem in the setting where the parameters satisfy the scaling given in \eqref{eqn:rare-model} and \eqref{eqn:thet-scaling}.} Recall the function $V_{\mvpi}$ in \eqref{eqn:vpi-def}.
 In this case, we want to find $\mveta = (\eta, 1-\eta)$ that minimizes the univariate function

 Solving this minimization problem gives,

 In the regime $a\downarrow 0$ with $\theta$ satisfying the scaling in \eqref{eqn:thet-scaling}, it is easy to verify using Taylor approximations of various quantities appearing in the formula above that,